jmont96/ABAP-Notes/2 - UNIT 8 - Views and Maintenance Views.md

 </code></pre>
 <p>To define a view:</p>
 <ul>
-<li>define the tables and fields you need to be included in the view
+<li>Define the tables and fields you need to be included in the view
 <ul>
 <li>This should be from multiple tables using different keys</li>
 </ul>